shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 ### Working with Menu’s in Wordpress and Divi

 #### Divi Navigation
 I typically use the navigation features in Divi.
-It will look at your pages and automatically generate the menues.
+It will look at your pages and automatically generate the menus.
 The benefit of this technique is that your navigation will match the layout of the pages section in your WordPress admin dashboard.

 - Go to "Divi",  "Theme options", "Navigation"
 - [More Info](https://www.elegantthemes.com/documentation/divi/theme-options/)